andreachangtw/ZapWarrant/README.md

 # ZapWarrant

+ZapWarrant is an innovative decentralized protocol designed for peer-to-peer option trading on the Ethereum blockchain, focusing on ERC20 tokens.
+It introduces a flexible, user-driven approach to options trading, expanding the scope of financial derivatives in the crypto space.

 ## Summary

 - a protocol to let anyone list any option as long as its underlying is an ERC20 token.